Medical Device Development Process – The Full and Only Guide You’ll Ever Need

 • Create device prototype

-4 User need
+4 User needs

 • Describe the need your device is related to.